ncatlab/nlab-content/pages/4/4/1/1/1144/content.md

   \hat \mathbb{Q}[G S(X)],
 $$

 which happens to be cocommutative, since the group ring is cocommutative.
-Taking degreewise [[primitive element|primitives]]s, one then gets a reduced simplicial Lie algebra
+Taking degreewise [[primitive element|primitives]], one then gets a reduced simplicial Lie algebra

 $$
   Prim(\hat \mathbb{Q}[G  S(X)]).